 - Wrong meeting for this topic - better suited for a different meeting

-Upon acceptance of the abstract, it should be understood that:
+Upon acceptance of the paper, it should be understood that:

 - At least one author from the paper is required to register and present the paper at the MEMS 2021 conference.

-- An extended four-page manuscript will be required for placement in the technical digest in IEEE Xplore platform.
-Exceptionally, abstracts corresponding to work-already-published less than one-half year before the abstract submission date can keep the two-page abstract and handle precisely the copyright issues that are included in the IEEE Xplore platform (new figures and text should be provided to avoid plagiarism).*
+- The 2-page to 4-page manuscript will be published in the technical digest in IEEE Xplore platform.
+Exceptionally, papers corresponding to work-already-published less than one-half year (6 months) before the submission date can keep the paper(from 2-page to 4-page) and handle precisely the copyright issues that are included in the IEEE Xplore platform (new figures and text should be provided to avoid plagiarism).*